vmware-tanzu/pinniped/site/content/docs/howto/supervisor/configure-supervisor.md

 ## Next steps

 Next, configure an OIDCIdentityProvider, ActiveDirectoryIdentityProvider, or an LDAPIdentityProvider for the Supervisor (several examples are available in these guides).
-Then [configure the Concierge to use the Supervisor for authentication]({{< ref "configure-concierge-supervisor-jwt" >}}) on each cluster!
+Then learn [how to configure a FederationDomain to use one or more identity providers]({{< ref "configure-supervisor-federationdomain-idps" >}}).
+And finally, [configure the Concierge to use the Supervisor for authentication]({{< ref "configure-concierge-supervisor-jwt" >}}) on each cluster.